steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 The technique we use in this interactive SVG is to communicate with the app webpage via a shared data source.
 I wanted this game to work locally on laptop with non-technical designers.
 Unfortunately for me, but fortunately for you, these browser security restrictions meant we had to be creative.

 Browsers today have a neat feature called localStorage to store data locally on your computer.
 It's sort of like a website cookie, but can hold much more information and is more secure.
 The info never leaves the browser.
-It also works across browser, windows, which was important because the game has a pop-up display window.
+It also works across browser windows, which was important because the game has a pop-up display window.

 The basic strategy is to create an SVG, which has a built-in timer that looks for information and loads it regularly.
 This is essential, because otherwise extensive code needs to be written by the developers.
 When the code is encapsulated in the SVG, it is prevented from interfering with the rest of the webpage so you can be reasonably confident you can't break the rest of the website.